Institute of Leadership and Ministry, Inc. | Evaluated Learning Experience

 BIB-001 Old Testament Survey / Panorama del Antiguo Testamento

 50 hours (5 weeks).

 September 2018 - Present.

 Instruction is offered completely online or in synchronous format through the use of study guides, required and supplemental readings, quizzes, homework, lab-required interaction with the instructor, and/or final exams.
 The course assesses students’ end-of-course knowledge and skills in an online format.
 Major topics taught in this course include Old Testament history, literature, and theology.
-The emphasis is on the content of the thirty-nine books that make up the Old Testament canon.
+Emphasis is on the content of the thirty-nine books that make up the Old Testament canon.
 Attention will be paid to the transmission of the text and the canonization of the Old Testament.
 Students will learn about the critical problems and academic methods employed in the modern study of the Old Testament.
-Attention will also be paid to the inductive study method of the Bible and the practical importance of the Old Testament for today.
+Attention focuses on the inductive study method of the Bible and the practical importance of the Old Testament for today.

 In the lower division baccalaureate/associate degree category, 3 semester hours in Bible Studies or Ministry (9/21).